ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.5.2/directive-middleware.md

 }
 ```

-Since, the directive instance that we have added to our type is now a strong .NET type we do not have to fear changes to the directive structure or it`s name anymore.
+Since, the directive instance that we have added to our type is now a strong .NET type we do not have to fear changes to the directive structure or its name anymore.

 ## Middleware